👉 TAP TO SAVE 50% WITH CODE SPRING

 Seeing what happened in the ACC and Big Ten, it's five teams or bust for the SEC.
 A&M, Alabama, Georgia, and Mississippi are already in, barring epic collapses.
 That means the SEC is going to get behind Vandy, Texas, Missouri, or Oklahoma.

 Vanderbilt is the easiest to get behind, with just Auburn, Kentucky, and Tennessee left on the schedule.
-Would the "good losses" to Alabama and Texas be enough without a good non-conference win?
+Would the "good losses" to Alabama and Texas be enough without a good nonconference win?
 The SEC can't take that chance.

-Texas would have to beat Georgia and A&M. They would rather not have Georgia in peril, so too bad, Texas.
+Texas would have to beat Georgia and A&M. It would rather not have Georgia in peril, so too bad, Texas.
 Missouri would have to beat A&M and Oklahoma.
 The SEC wouldn't mind that, as a one-loss A&M is still good.

 Oklahoma is the one that the SEC would love to get behind.
 The Sooners own the marquee out-of-conference win of those four with a win over Michigan.
-Alabama could survive a second loss, which Oklahoma would have to hand them.
+Alabama could survive a second loss, which Oklahoma would have to hand it.
 Oklahoma winning out would likely result in five SEC playoff teams.

 Group of 5/Independents